yzziizzy/gpuedit/README.md

 * OpenGL 4.4+ capable hardware and drivers.
 	* Note that some integrated Intel devices are capable of running gpuedit despite claiming to only support OpenGL 3.0, but with sub-optimal performance.
+	* Will support Vulkan eventually (the gui toolkit has a working Vulkan fork in another project), but not yet.

 # Installing
 ## Automatically